Ethereum scalability issues to end soon – Vitalik Buterin | Cryptopolitan

 Vitalik explained that one of the faster routes to the much-anticipated scalability solution is the layer-2 rollups.
 He noted that the rollups, which could come in a month from now, would improve the network’s performance and considerably lower the gas fees.
 The layer-2 Ethereum scalability solutions would allow a sidechain to record and confirm all transactions.
 Thereafter, the transactions are rolled up into a single transaction to be approved by the mainchain.
 This would improve, to a large extent, the transaction speed on the platform.

-Buterin believes that the rollup solutions would increase the scalability of the platform by 100 folds.
+Buterin believes that the rollup solutions would increase the Ethereum scalability by almost a 100 folds.
 He added that the network’s performance could rise by 1000-fold if the rollups are combined with layer-1 solutions like sharding.
 However, the rollups would make transactions more on the platform.